-Is my tackle box filled with baits that I know how to confidently use, or is it full of stuff that I hope to learn to use “one day”?
+Is my tackle box filled with baits I can confidently use, or full of stuff for “someday?“

-Am I buying more gear because I’m using so many baits I’m running low, breaking them or losing them – or does buying more just make me feel better for a brief period of time?
+Am I buying more gear because I’ve utilized what I have?
+Am I purchasing these jigs because I lost my last batch breaking off fishing woody cover?
+Do I need them… or… does buying more stuff just make me feel better for a brief period of time?

-Any of these sound familiar?
-That’s ok, it’s never to late to start making improvements.
-Start with this question… what is the value that you seek?
+If any of these sound familiar, that’s ok!
+It’s never too late to start making improvements.
+Begin with this question… what is one SIMPLE GOAL you’d like to achieve?

 Do you want to catch bigger fish?

 Do you want to fish more often?

 Do you want to help family experience fishing success?

 Do you want to make new friends with similar interests?